Mozzart88/sqlcipher-wasm/README.md

 SQLCipher is maintained by Zetetic, LLC, and additional information and documentation is available on the official [SQLCipher site](https://www.zetetic.net/sqlcipher/).

+## SQLCipher-wasm

+SQLCipher-wasm is a standalone fork that implements opportunity to build wasm binary for in-browser use based on original wasm-build steps from SQLite.

 ## Features

+- Wasm binary can be run on browser in separate worker or in a main thread

 - Fast performance with as little as 5-15% overhead for encryption on many operations
 - 100% of data in the database file is encrypted